 Our program is a clinic open to all survivors of childhood cancer who have completed treatment and have no signs of cancer, no matter where treatment took place.
 We also see people who did not have cancer but have been treated with chemotherapy, radiation or hematopoietic stem cell transplant for other diseases.

 Most survivors come to our clinic about two years after finishing therapy.
-The program holds clinic visits at Seattle Children’s Hospital and in the Tri-Cities, and sometimes in Montana.
+The program holds clinic visits in Seattle, the Tri-Cities and Missoula, Montana.
 Many of our patients choose to schedule a visit annually, but you can decide if that works for you.

 Younger than 21

-Survivors are evaluated and can receive clinical care at Children’s until they are 21.
-Then, we will help you transition to the adult survivor clinic at Fred Hutchinson Cancer Research Center.
+Survivors are evaluated and can receive clinical care at Seattle Children's until they are 21.
+Then, we will help you transition to the adult survivor clinic at Fred Hutch.

 Age 21 and older

-With rare exceptions, most survivors older than 21 can receive care at the adult cancer survivor program at Fred Hutchinson Cancer Research Center.
+With rare exceptions, most survivors older than 21 can receive care at the adult cancer survivor program at Fred Hutch.

 What does the program offer?